devrandom/rubyforge/README.txt

 == Description

-A simplistic script which automates a limited set of rubyforge operations
+A script which automates a limited set of rubyforge operations.

 * Run 'rubyforge help' for complete usage.
 * Setup: For first time users AND upgrades to 0.4.0: